Health Focus

 Insulin resistance is not a life sentence.
 Your cells are highly adaptable.
 By starving your body of aggressive insulin spikes and emptying your muscles of stored glycogen, you can force the locks on your cells to completely reset within 90 days.

-Here is the exact biological protocol to improve insulin sensitivity naturally.
+Here is the exact biological protocol detailing lifestyle changes to increase insulin sensitivity naturally.

 This is the single most powerful tool you possess.
 Muscle tissue is like a massive sponge for glucose.